This simple trick made my tired, old artificial Christmas tree look full and luxurious again – and saved me buying a new one

 While many think that garlands are only good for Christmas table garland ideas and Christmas window decor, these chunky sections of faux fir and pine trees can help to make any Christmas tree look fuller.

-I decided on this non-lit Christmas garland I found on Amazon to add to my tree like I would Christmas tree ribbon ideas to fill in the gaps and add depth and additional texture.
+I decided on this 50 Foot Garland I found on Amazon, to add to my tree, and decided I would use Christmas tree ribbon ideas to fill in the gaps and add depth and additional texture.
 I was worried that the garland being a slightly different shade to my tree would make the tree look tacky, but the slight tonal difference actually made the tree look a little more real and a little less artificial.

 I used a zigzagging technique I learned while trying a new Christmas tree lighting technique to cover the areas of the tree that were visible (not wasting any garland on the back of the tree that was pushed against the wall) and pushed the garland back on the branches to fill the gaps.
 I made sure to do a little more 'fluffing' once it was in place too to incorporate the new branches.